 3. “Forsythia” by Mary Ellen Solt

-The poem “Forsythia” by Mary Ellen Solt is written to look like the branches of the plant.
-In fact, this art form is more about the shape of the words than the words themselves.
+The poem “Forsythia” by Mary Ellen Solt is written to look like the plant’s branches.
+This art form is more about the shape of the words than the words themselves.

 4. “Vision and Prayer” by Dylan Thomas

-The unique shape of “Vision and Prayer” by Dylan Thomas creates the shape of an hourglass.
+The unique shape of “Vision and Prayer” by Dylan Thomas creates an hourglass shape.
 This shape poem fits well, as it talks about life and death.
-The shape also a rise and fall feeling as the stanzas get smaller and larger through each verse.
+The shape also has a rise-and-fall feeling as the stanzas get smaller and larger through each verse.

 W h oDylan Thomas

 So loud to my own

 That I can hear the womb